 At Identrics, we use a human-in-the-loop hate speech detection model.

-Our software checks the comments as they are posted and flags the ones that may contain hate speech.
+Our software checks and flags the comments that may contain hate speech as they are posted.
 These comments are then sent for human moderation.

 The human moderators are directed to the exact words that may contain hate speech, thus allowing them to make sound decisions.